Wednesday, December 30, 2020

 those metal-cloaked lip-biters,

-to come and roll and stop to go and roll to stop and go to come,
+they come and roll and stop and go to roll to stop and go to come

 vivisected by streetlamps, cleansed by polluted rain,